Why Do Humanists Reject The Bible?

 Background: There are three creation accounts in Genesis chapters one and two.

-Genesis 1:1 provides a broad overview.
+The first, Genesis 1:1 provides a broad overview.
 It is a summary of what God did.
-In many respects it can be considered a title for this section of scripture:
+In many respects, it is like a title for this section of scripture:

 In the beginning God created the heavens and the earth. - Genesis 1:1

 Hebrew does not have a word for “universe.”
-The phrase "the heavens and the earth" is a shorthand way of saying everything.
-In these ten words God is saying that He created everything.
+The phrase "the heavens and the earth" is a way of saying everything in the universe.
+In these ten words, God is saying that He created everything.
 Other verses in the Bible, such as Colossians 1:16, confirm this:

-Genesis 2:4 through 2:24 narrows the focus even more.
-These verses include a brief summary of creation, but their main focus is day six of creation and mankind.
-The details of each day of creation given in Genesis chapter 1 are not reiterated, with God focusing on giving us the details of man's first day.
+Genesis 2:4 through 2:24 narrows view further.
+These verses include a brief summary of creation, but their focus is on day six of creation and the details of mankind's first day.

-2:6 - Days three through five are not described.
-However, verse six, as part of the overall summary, provides some additional information describing how the earth was watered, and thus how life would be sustained.
+2:6 - This verse, as part of the introductory summary, provides important information describing how the earth was watered, and thus how life would be sustained.

-The contradiction is supposedly that in chapter 2 God is described as creating the animals after man.
+The humanist’s accusation states that chapter two describes God as creating the animals after man.
 I assume this is a reference to Genesis 2:18-19

 What they do not understand is that this is not the original creation of the animals and birds.
 What is the subject of these verses?
 That it is not good for man to be alone.
 So what is God doing?
-He is showing Adam all of the animals and birds so that Adam can name them, AND find out if any are a suitable helper.
+He is showing Adam all of the animals and birds so he can name them AND find out if any of them are a suitable helper.

-After looking at and naming all of the different kinds of birds and aimals, no suitable helper was found.
-So God makes Eve... this is still day six of creation.
-So God created them male and female, and He did it all on day six of creation.
+God shows Adam the various kinds of birds and animals, but no suitable helper was found.
+So God makes Eve (Genesis 2:21-22).
+This is still day six of creation.
+God created them male and female, and He did it all on day six of creation.
 No contradiction.